 This strength is in no small part rooted in its globally significant and highly respected educational and cultural sectors, which play a major role in underpinning the UK’s extensive web of connections with influencers and decision makers overseas.
 These sectors also form important sources of exports.
 Higher education alone returns over £14bn per annum in export earnings and the creative industries return another £20bn.
 Investing in growing international exposure in these sectors will therefore not only help the UK to forge a new global role with long term influence, but indeed can help deliver sustainable economic growth today.

 There is also now hard data on the long-term positive impact that soft power can have on trade.
-Research suggests a clear statistically significant link between increases in soft power and trade flows, with a 1% increase in soft power leading to a 0.8% increase in international trade.
+Research suggests a clear statistically significant link between increases in soft power and trade flows.

 Similarly, research undertaken on behalf of the British Council by IpsosMori and YouGov found a clear link between people’s participation in British cultural and educational programmes and their interest in doing business with the UK.
 In a study of 10 strategically important countries, the average level of trust in the UK was 16% higher amongst those who had participated in British cultural or educational activities.
 Higher levels of trust were in turn associated with greater interest in conducting business as well as tourism and study in the UK.
 This is perhaps not surprising as economists have long understood that increases in trust lower transaction costs, increasing possibilities for trade.
 For example, Francis Fukayama’s authoritative study of trust published in the 1990s highlighted the social benefits that can flow from increased levels of trust within societies.
 [Trust: the Social Virtues and the Creation of Prosperity, Francis Fukuyama (1996)].